runmq/queue/README.md

 ### Scenario: Background Email Processing

-Use RunMQ for async job processing with a single worker service.
+The other common pattern is using RunMQ as a job queue for background processing tasks.
+Where there's a publisher queuing jobs, and a worker service processing them asynchronously with retries and DLQ support.

 ```typescript
 import { RunMQ, RunMQMessage } from 'runmq';